Decide on your professional reputation and shine at work this year.

 4. VISUALIZE THE BUZZ ABOUT YOU

-On the eve of the Olympics, you probably recognize the merits of visualization to achieve sporting objectives.
+Just like an athlete or an olympian, recognize the merits of visualization to achieve objectives.
 This technique is just as effective in achieving your professional goals.
 Imagine yourself calm, confident and in control, displaying the words and gestures of the qualities you want to shine.
 Do this regularly, especially to prepare for the most stressful scenarios.
 Over time, by natural reflex, like the well-prepared athlete, you will perform at your best ready to boost your business at work.

 If there is a regular gap between your current performance and your vision, ask yourself this other question.